I became a deer hunter through my taste buds. It began with a rack of venison.

 I use a KitchenAid mixer with a grinding attachment for most venison recipes.
 I prefer to grind pork to add the needed fat content.
 A quick substitute is Jimmy Dean’s pork sausage.

 Also, non-hunters should not despair.
 Many hunters are happy to share.
 An offer to help with butchering chores, or share in the cost of butchering, is one way to taste the Island’s natural bounty.

 1/2 cup Panko breadcrumbs

 A splash of Worcestershire sauce

 Mix together and form into a loaf.
-Slather with ketchup and bake at 350 for about 40 minutes.
+Slather with ketchup and bake at 350 degrees for about 40 minutes.
 Great for sandwiches.

 Venison meat pie